 Voles are small, ground-dwelling rodents commonly found throughout the Treasure Valley.
 While they may resemble mice, their behavior and the damage they cause are very different—especially during Idaho winters.
 Voles tunnel through lawns and landscapes, feeding on roots, bulbs, and vegetation.
 Their activity can leave behind spongy soil, dead grass, and long runways that create an unsightly mess in yards.

 Understanding how voles live and what attracts them is the first step toward preventing costly lawn damage.
-Below is a guide to identifying vole activity and the most effective ways Boise homeowners can get rid of them.
+Below is a guide to identifying vole activity and the most effective ways Boise-area homeowners can get rid of them.

 What Does a Vole Look Like?